 Before You Reach the Station

-Thanks to technology, nowadays you don't need to wait until you arrive at the railway station to find out train information.
+Thanks to technology, nowadays you don't need to wait until you arrive at the railway station to find out train information and classes.

 - Indian Railways' National Train Inquiry System provides the expected platform number and live running status of trains.
 It is available as a cell phone NTES app.